-Felicia Lara stepped into her first dance class at the age of 2 and was greeted by Alice Williams, the owner of 3rd Street Dance & Theatre Academy, Inc. She continued with studio dance throughout her elementary years.
-She was a proud member of the state winning St. Charles North Drill Team all four years in high school.
-After high school she went off to college in hopes of pursuing a degree Physical Therapy.
-It was not long before her plans changed and she decided to follow her heart and pursue a degree in Dance.
-While pursuing her degree she had the privilege of working with several guest artists from all over the world: Neijla Yatkin, Teena Marie Custer, Maria Bermudez, Kim Karpanty, Karen Schupp, Lisa Smith, Sarah Gamblin, Edisa Weeks, Susan Douglas Roberts, and many more.
-She was a selected member of various companies at her University: Quatro Flamenco, the Modern Ensemble Company, and the world traveling UTPA Ballet Folklorico Company.
-Felicia has participated in several workshops such as the American College Dance Festival, River North Dance Intensive, Maria Bermudez Flamenco Workshop, Arthur Murray Summer Training Workshop and the UTPA yoga/Pilates intensive where she earned her Pilates certification.
-After graduating with honors from the University of Texas Pan American with a Bachelor of Fine Arts degree, she decided to move back to Illinois.
-Now she travels to Chicago from the Northwest suburbs and continues her education at Lou Conte Dance Studio and other Chicago studios in her free time.
-She also has taken various guest artist classes from Twitch, Katherine McCormick, and Travis Wall.
-Her true passion is not just dance but mentorship.
-She loves developing relationships with the future generations of our world, ultimately hoping to have a part in positively impacting society.
-To her, dance is a barrier that breaks through self-expression in a way that words cannot and hopes to foster that expression in the classroom.
-Felicia is honored to have been promoted to office manager-instructor and has the privilege of assisting Mrs. Williams in the facilitation of dance education at 3rd Street Dance and Theatre Academy.
+Felicia Lara, Office Manager and Instructor, stepped into her first dance class at the age of 2 and continued with studio dance throughout her elementary years.
+She has strong roots in St. Charles as she was a member of the St. Charles North award winning drill team and now the Varsity coach for St. Charles East High School.
+Felicia graduated Cum Laude with a Bachelors of Arts in Dance and minor in psychology from the University of Texas-Pan American.
+Throughout her dance journey she has had the privilege of working with several guest artists nationally and from all over the world: Neijla Yatkin, Teena Marie Custer, Maria Bermudez, Kim Karpanty, Karen Schupp, Lisa Smith, Sarah Gamblin, Edisa Weeks, Susan Douglas Roberts, Twitch, Ian Eastwood, Chris Xayarath, and many more.
+Felicia has participated in several workshops such as the American College Dance Festivals, River North Dance Intensive, Maria Bermudez Flamenco Workshop, Arthur Murray Summer Training Workshop and the UTPA Yoga/Pilates intensive where she earned her Pilates certification.
+Now she travels to Chicago from the Northwest suburbs and continues her education at Lou Conte Dance Studio, Visceral and other Chicago studios in her free time.
+Her true passion is not just dance but mentor-ship.
+She loves developing relationships with the future generations of our world!
+One of her first teacher's was Miss Alice and she is honored to now assist Mrs. Williams by helping spread the love of dance to the Tri- City area.

 Katy attended Oklahoma City University, where she graduated Magna Cum Laude with a Bachelor of Science in American Dance Pedagogy.
 Katy’s career at OCU provided her with a vast range of opportunities.
 In addition to her many teaching and performance credits, Katy was able to experience the backstage world of entertainment, fulfilling multiple roles for the American Spirit Dance Company.
 Most importantly at OCU, Katy was able to learn the art and science of teaching dance from many nationally recognized dance professors, as well as dance with world-renowned faculty and guest teachers.
 Today, Katy’s passion sores in the classroom where she is able to work with students of all ages, encouraging them to find a love of movement like she has.
 Currently, she teaches an average of 20 dance classes each week, with students ranging from 3 year olds to adults!
 As an arts manager, Katy has had the opportunity to direct and produce multiple recitals, lead a dance department, and wear many hats as a dance administrator.
 She is incredibly excited to be at 3rd Street Dance and Theatre Academy, and is looking forward to her future as a teacher, choreographer, and arts manager.